86Box/bios-tools/README.md

 cd ..
 ```

-3. Download the `uefiextract` tool from its [GitHub repository](https://github.com/LongSoft/UEFITool/releases) and place its executable on the repository's root directory.
+3. Download the `UEFIExtract` tool from its [GitHub repository](https://github.com/LongSoft/UEFITool/releases) and place its executable on the repository's root directory.
 Prebuilt versions are only available for `x86_64`, but this tool is optional; UEFI extraction will not work without it.
 4. Optionally run this command to install a dependency required for BIOS logo extraction:

 ```